Dental Costs & Guides

 In-Office Professional Whitening

 This is the fastest option and the one most people picture when they think of professional whitening.
 A dentist or hygienist applies a concentrated peroxide gel and often uses a specialized light to speed up the reaction.
 Most sessions take about an hour and can lighten teeth several shades in a single visit.
-Because of the higher concentration, results tend to be more dramatic than what you'd see from an at-home kit — you can read more about what typical before-and-after results look like with this method.
+Because of the higher concentration, results tend to be more dramatic than what you'd see from an at-home kit, especially when you compare Zoom whitening before-and-after results.

 Take-Home Whitening Trays